JanMiksovsky/blog/src/about.md

 ## Eastside Traverse

 I like to backpack in Washington State.
 I've hiked the Pacific Crest Trail across Washington, and have been section-hiking Washington's portion of the Pacific Northwest Trail.
 One day I was looking at maps of the smaller mountains between Seattle and the Cascades, and realized that I could probably stitch together a pretty good hiking route between my own house and the Pacific Crest Trail at Snoqualmie Pass.
-It was challenging (75 miles over three days, but the real killer proved to be 17,000+ feet of elevation gain) but ultimately exhilarating to walk out my front door and then step on the PCT a few days later.
+It was challenging (75 miles over three days, though the real killer proved to be 17,000+ feet of elevation gain) and ultimately exhilarating to walk out my front door and then step on the PCT a few days later.
 The Washington Trails Association, an organization I'm proud to support, wrote an [article about my hike](https://www.wta.org/news/magazine/features/trail-system-at-work) to highlight the value of an extensive trail network.

 ## Presterity